Nyoveee/reflection/README.md

 # C++20 Simple Static Reflection
 A extremely trivial static reflection library, it allows you to iterate through a class's data member regardless of type.
-This allows you to automatically cases such as de/serialisation and printing.
+This allows you to automatically do things such as de/serialisation and printing in a scalable manner.

 ## Installation
 A single header only file, you only need to download and include "reflection.hpp" in your C++ project.